 Luis Suarez's nine-month international football ban has been blasted as "barbaric" by the president of the South American Football Confederation.

-FIFA handed the Uruguay international the suspension for biting Italy's Giorgio Chillieni during his side's World Cup group stage win in Natal, which saw Oscar Tabarez’s side qualify for the last 16 - where it was eventually eliminated by Colombia.
+The Uruguay international was handed the suspension by Fifa for biting Italy's Giorgio Chillieni during his side's World Cup group stage win in Natal, which saw Oscar Tabarez’s side qualify for the last 16 - where they were eventually eliminated by Colombia.